-- Q1.
 The focus of the lesson was on learning about comparing different kinds of literary texts.
-How has the lesson helped you to understand their similarities? - Q2.
-Which questions were easy to answer?
-Why? - Q3.
-What strategies did you use to answer the harder questions?
+How has the lesson helped you to understand their similarities?

 [Teacher Notes: Ask students to write on the Worksheet, so you have some feedback on the effectiveness of the lesson and how they feel about their learning experience.